JBongars/docker-tools-gui/README.md

 ## Description

-New and improved GUI for Docker Tools.
-This is a work in progress.
+New and improved layer for graphical Docker Tools

 ## How it Works